droussis/intro_to_ml_with_tf/README.md

 In this repository, you will find the projects that I carried out for the __"Introduction to Machine Learning with TensorFlow"__ Udacity Nanodegree program.

-Each folder contains a project, its Anaconda environment and its deliverables.
-Note that the data that are used, as well as some necessary functions are missing and thus, the notebooks cannot be reproduced.
-However, feel free to to use and experiment with the application of Project 2 by following the guidelines below.
+Each folder contains a project and its deliverables.
+Note that some of the data that are used, as well as some necessary functions are missing and thus, few thing can be reproduced.
+However, feel free to use and experiment with the application of Project 2 by following the guidelines below.

 ---